Feed on

 I didn’t know it at the time, but the Redbirds wouldn’t return to the World Series for seventeen years (2004, the year of the Boston Red Sox), and it would be two years beyond that before I’d be able to say “World Champion St. Louis Cardinals” (2006).
 Still, it has been, and continues to be, a great love affair.
 I’ve introduced my Cardinals to all of my friends - my best high school friend, Scott, caught a ball thrown into the stands by St. Louis outfielder Brian Jordan when I took him to his first game (I’m still a little bitter about that one - I’ve never caught a ball).
 I’ve planned many weekends around trips to St. Louis.
 I’ve taken multiple girlfriends to ballgames - some willingly, some not.
 I can’t say I’ve never fought with a girlfriend when the Cardinals were on TV at the same time as “Friends.”
 I won the arguments, and I’ve had many failed relationships.
 When I moved away from the Midwest, vacations were planned around trips to St. Louis and Cardinals baseball.

 As a fan, I’ve been witness to such historic moments as Mark McGwire breaking Roger Maris’ long-standing single-season home run record in 1998 (only to be broken by baseball’s jerk, Barry Bonds, just three years later).
 I’ve witnessed great “water cooler” moments, like the 19-inning game in 1988 against the Atlanta Braves in which current Cardinals’ third base coach Jose Oquendo, then a utility infielder, was called on to pitch and threw three scoreless innings.
 His fourth inning resulted in two runs and a St. Louis loss, but it was cool anyway.
-I’ve witnessed the birth of a future Hall-of-Famer, “Prince” Albert Pujols, I’ve watched hundreds of patented Ozzie Smith flips, I’ve seen some of the greatest catches ever in centerfield by Jim Edmonds, I am anxiously awaiting the next chapter in the pitcher-turned-outfielder Rick Ankiel story, and I’m watching Cardinal baseball in my second Busch Stadium (which I have yet to visit in person).
+I’ve witnessed the birth of a future Hall-of-Famer, “Prince” Albert Pujols, I’ve watched hundreds of patented Ozzie Smith flips, I’ve seen some of the greatest catches ever in centerfield by Jim Edmonds, I am anxiously awaiting the next chapter in the amazing pitcher-turned-outfielder Rick Ankiel story, and I’m watching Cardinal baseball in my second Busch Stadium.

 As much as I love the Cardinals, I HATE THE CHICAGO CUBS.
 I love hating the Cubs.
 I love hating the Scrubs almost as much as I love rooting for the Redbirds.
 Why?
 Well, in case you don’t follow baseball, the Cards and Cubs are big-time rivals.
 It’s a passionate, heated rivalry - one that ranks up there with the highly-publicized Red Sox/Yankees rivalry.
 There is only one thing better than a Cubs loss, and that’s a St. Louis victory.
 If it’s the Cardinals that hand Chicago the loss, well… it doesn’t get any sweeter than that.

 There are plenty of not-so-proud moments Americans have been forced to endure during the last 100 years: the Black Sox scandal of 1919; disco music; Billy Ray Cyrus getting to be famous; George Bush.
-But all pale in comparison to the Chicago Cubs franchise, who in 2008 celebrate their 100th year without a World Series Championship.
+But all pale in comparison to the Chicago Cubs franchise, who in 2008 celebrated their 100th year without a World Series Championship after getting swept by the Dodgers.
 An entire century.
 Pathetic.
 The last time the Cubs had a victorious post-season, the Star-Spangled Banner hadn’t become our national anthem yet.
 Since then, two world wars have taken place.
 Bell-bottoms have been in and fallen back out of style, twice.
 Radio and TV were invented.
 Most importantly, the St. Louis Cardinals won the World Series ten times while the Cubs and their fans sat at home and watched.

 To commemorate Chicago’s 100 year run of futility, I’ve compiled a list of 100 reasons I love to hate the Cubs.
 Some are facts, some are opinions, and some are merely quotes or observations.
 But one thing remains true: The Cubs suck.
 On to the list…